 follow the below procedures for responding to complaints or concerns relating to child abuse, which ensure our school acts in the best interests of students and children and complies with both our legal and Department policy obligations.

-At Example School we recognise the diversity of the children, young people, and families at our school and take account of their individual needs and backgrounds when considering and responding to child safety incidents or concerns.
+At Manangatang P-12 College we recognise the diversity of the children, young people, and families at our school and take account of their individual needs and backgrounds when considering and responding to child safety incidents or concerns.

 Procedures for responding to an incident, disclosure, allegation or suspicion of child abuse

-In responding to a child safety incident, disclosure, allegation or suspicion, Example School will follow:
+In responding to a child safety incident, disclosure, allegation or suspicion, Manangatang P-12 College will follow:

 the Four Critical Actions for Schools for complaints and concerns relating to all forms of child abuse